 National Applications Addressed

-The NASA national application area addressed in this project was agriculture.
+The NASA national application area addressed in this project was Agriculture.
 This project used NASA Earth observations to monitor precipitation and temperature in Roi Et, Thailand.
-The study was to assist decision makers in understanding the relationship between climate change and rice production by identifying trends of rice yields in recent years.
+The study assisted decision makers in understanding the relationship between climate change and rice production by identifying trends of rice yields in recent years.
 This project used NASA Earth observations and statistics from Thai government bodies.

 Project Partners